Ashab al-Kahf (militant group): History

 The group condemned the reopening of the Arar border crossing between Iraq and Saudi Arabia, stating it was committed to the "rejection of the Saudi project in Iraq".

-On 10 December 2020, Ashab al-Kahf threatened to attack US bases throughout the Middle East, including Al Udeid Air Base in Qatar.
+On 10 December 2020, Ashab al-Kahf threatened to attack US bases throughout the Middle East.
+These include four U.S. bases in Kuwait, Ali Al Salem Air Base, Camp Arifjan, Camp Virginia, and Camp Buehring as well as Al Udeid Air Base in Qatar.

 On 15 February 2021, the group attacked a Turkish military base in Mosul.